Treason Act 1842: Section 1

 In 19th century Britain, treason had its own special rules of evidence and procedure, which made it difficult to prosecute traitors successfully, such as the requirement that the prosecution produce two witnesses to the same overt act, or that three judges preside at the trial (see Treason Act 1695 for details).
-The Treason Act 1800 relaxed these rules in relation to attempts on the King's life, bringing the rules in such cases in line with the less restrictive rules which then existed in ordinary murder cases.
-Section 1 of the 1842 Act went further, removing the special rules in all cases of treason involving any attempt to wound or maim the monarch.
+The Treason Act 1800 relaxed these rules in relation to attempts on the king's life, bringing the rules in such cases in line with the less restrictive rules which then existed in ordinary murder cases.
+Section 1 of the 1842 act went further, removing the special rules in all cases of treason involving any attempt to wound or maim the monarch.

 This section was repealed on 15 June 1945 by the Treason Act 1945.
 This repeal was consequential on the extension of the ordinary rules of evidence and procedure to all forms of treason by section 1 of that Act.

 Section 2

 This section is still in force.
 It created a new offence (less serious than treason, "a high misdemeanour") of assaulting the monarch, or of having a firearm or offensive weapon in his presence with intent to injure or alarm him or to cause a breach of the peace.
 The maximum sentence is seven years.

 In 1981, Marcus Sarjeant was sentenced to five years on pleading guilty to firing blank shots at Queen Elizabeth II when she was on parade.
 The previous use of this Section was in 1966, when John Francis Morgan was convicted for throwing a concrete block out of a building onto the Queen's car during a royal visit to Belfast.

 On 2 August 2022, Jaswant Singh Chail was charged with offences under section 2 of the Treason Act 1842.
 He had been arrested in the grounds of Windsor Castle with a loaded crossbow on 25 December 2021; he was charged with "discharging or aiming firearms, or throwing or using any offensive matter or weapon, with intent to injure or alarm Her Majesty".
 He pleaded guilty to that and other offences on 3 February 2023 at the Old Bailey.
-On 5 October he was sentenced to nine years, plus five years on extended licence; of the nine years' imprisonment, 44 months related to the charge under this section, the remainder being for having an offensive weapon contrary to section 1 of the Prevention of Crime Act 1953 and making threats to kill, contrary to section 16 of the Offences Against the Person Act 1861.
+On 5 October he was sentenced to consecutive prison terms totalling nine years, plus five years on extended licence; of the nine years' imprisonment, 44 months related to the charge under this section, the remainder being for having an offensive weapon contrary to section 1 of the Prevention of Crime Act 1953 and making threats to kill, contrary to section 16 of the Offences Against the Person Act 1861.